cipherlogs/uhugrid/README.md

 <br>

 # Usage
-Use the CSS class `.gallery` for the container and `.gallery__item` for all its children.
+`.gallery` for the parent container and `.gallery__item` for all its children.